TheBIPM/SI-Reference-Point-generation-scripts/docs/SI_Reference_Point.md

 * Frédéric Meynadier (BIPM)

-## Annex 1:	List of Classes and Predicates
+## Annex 1:	List of Namespaces, Classes and Predicates

 A complete list of Classes and Predicates contained in the knowledge graphs
 * SI/units.ttl